Last Updated: February 8, 2026

 Which Budget Software Should Solo Contractors Actually Buy?

-After testing these platforms and talking to dozens of solo operators, here’s the honest recommendation based on your specific situation and where you want your business to go.
+After testing these platforms and talking to dozens of solo operators, here is the honest recommendation based on your specific situation and where you want your business to go.

 Feature-by-Feature Comparison: What You Actually Get